-Cost: \$\$ (Type of cost = Policy action, staff time; Level of uncertainty = Highly uncertain due to unknown number of hours and unknown number of land use agencies to participate)
+Cost: \$\$ (Policy action, staff time)

+Uncertainty: Highly uncertain due to unknown number of hours and unknown number of land use agencies to participate

-Identify the aquatic and terrestrial resources that are affected by dredging and disposal and are to be protected in the Bay and Delta. (cross-reference to the Aquatic Resources program)
+Identify the aquatic and terrestrial resources that are affected by dredging and disposal and are to be protected in the Bay and Delta.
+(See Aquatic Resources Action AR-4.10.)